replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/03-adding-preflights-to-the-chart/assignment.md

 If your satisfied with tests, bump the version of your Helm chart in the file `harbor/Chart.yaml` (from `16.7.0` to `16.8.0`) the repackage it.
-You can edit the verison in the Manifest Editor or run the following command to do it from the shell.
+You can edit the version in the Manifest Editor or run the following command to do it from the shell.

 ```